23 Words Brixham Library

 We began with the idea that whatever story we worked with would involve horses.
 In fact, all three do.
 And those horses have led us to also consider how we find our ‘wild within’.
 It is so easy in the maelstrom of modern life to lose touch with our own wildness, but when our youth-obsessed world is no longer so interested in us, that is when we can find it and revel in it again.

-We have the added thrill this time of working with a musician.
-Paschale Straiton is a master of weird and wonderful instruments and the haunting sound of the saw is often to be heard behind the doors of the rehearsal room.
-As our stories originated and spread out from Georgia, Serbia and the areas inhabited by the Celtic tribes who the Romans called ‘Gauls’, Paschale has been researching the music of those places so sound and words meld together in a very satisfying way!
+We had the added thrill this time of working with a musician.
+Paschale Straiton is a master of weird and wonderful instruments and the haunting sound of the saw was often to be heard behind the doors of the rehearsal room.
+As our stories originated and spread out from Georgia, Serbia and the areas inhabited by the Celtic tribes who the Romans called ‘Gauls’, Paschale researched the music of those places so sound and words meld together in a very satisfying way!

 We have been able to experiment, make mistakes, and come back stronger with a show we are proud of.
 And we could not have done that without Arts Council England funding, giving us the time and space to devise and rehearse.